How to Do Technical SEO for Ecommerce Websites: 12 Tips

 • Use Anchor Text: You should use relevant anchor text with keywords to tell search engines what the linked page is about.

-• Avoid Orphan Pages: All your pages should be also linked to another page; otherwise, search engines will ignore them.
+• Avoid Orphan Pages: All your pages should also be linked to another page; otherwise, search engines will ignore them.

 10. Use Structured Data